Années de pèlerinage

 The title Années de pèlerinage refers to Goethe's famous novel of self-realization, Wilhelm Meister's Apprenticeship, and especially its sequel Wilhelm Meister's Journeyman Years (whose original title Wilhelm Meisters Wanderjahre meant Years of Wandering or Years of Pilgrimage, the latter being used for its first French translation).
 Liszt clearly places these compositions in line with the Romantic literature of his time, prefacing most pieces with a literary passage from writers such as Schiller, Byron or Senancour, and, in an introduction to the entire work, writing:

 Having recently travelled to many new countries, through different settings and places consecrated by history and poetry; having felt that the phenomena of nature and their attendant sights did not pass before my eyes as pointless images but stirred deep emotions in my soul, and that between us a vague but immediate relationship had established itself, an undefined but real rapport, an inexplicable but undeniable communication, I have tried to portray in music a few of my strongest sensations and most lively impressions.

 Album d'un voyageur, S.156

 This original collection of 12 pieces was the immediate result of the infamous liaison with Countess Marie d'Agoult as well as the births of Liszt's three children.
-It stands as one of Liszt's most original contributions to the piano literary, arguably even more so than its revised counterpart, the Première année.
+It stands as one of Liszt's most original contributions to the piano literarture, arguably even more so than its revised counterpart, the Première année.